AliceO2Group/Control/README.md

     * My software does not use FairMQ and/or DPL, but should be controlled through a state machine

         :telescope: See [the OCC documentation](occ/README.md) to learn how to integrate the O² Control and Configuration library with your software.
 [Readout](https://github.com/AliceO2Group/Readout) is currently the only example of this setup.

+    * My software is a command line utility with no state machine

+        :palm_tree: Nothing to do, AliECS natively supports generic commands.

 * I want to build and run AliECS for **development** purposes